EricGeller/EricGeller/README.md

 **Something about me:**

 * 🎓 Penn MCIT Class of 2022
-* 💻 Ex SDE intern in AWS
+* 💻 Ex SDE intern and Current SDE in AWS
 * ✨ Aspiring Software Engineer • Team Player

 **Currently working on:**